On notions of compactness, object classifiers and weak Tarski universes: Direct poset presentations of simplicial categories

 In the following, simplicial categories - that is simplicially enriched categories - will be denoted by bold faced letters $\mathbf{C}$ and ordinary categories will be distinguished by blackboard letters $\mathbb{C}$. $\mathbf{S}$ denotes the (simplicial) category of simplicial sets.
 By a simplicial presheaf over $\mathbf{C}$ we mean a simplicially enriched presheaf $X\colon\mathbf{C}^{op}\rightarrow\mathbf{S}$.
-Simplicial functors and simplicial natural transformations form a simplicial category $\mathrm{sPsh(\mathbf{C})}$ whose underlying ordinary category also will be denoted by $\mathrm{sPsh(\mathbf{C})}$.
+Simplicial presheaves and simplicial natural transformations form part of a simplicial category $\mathbf{sPsh}(\mathbf{C})$ (via the usual end-construction, denoted $[\mathbf{C}^{op},\mathbf{S}]$ in \cite[Section 2.2]{kellybook}) whose underlying ordinary category will be denoted by $\mathrm{sPsh(\mathbf{C})}$.

-Mike Shulman noted in \cite[Lemma 0.2]{shulmannote} that every quasi-category can be presented by the localization of a direct -- in other words, well founded -- poset.\footnote{Shulman in fact argues for a presentation by inverse posets.
-But since localization commutes with taking opposite categories, this amounts to the same statement.} Since the note is unpublished, in this section we present a slight variation of his observation (with a different proof) and discuss the resulting presentations of associated presheaf $\infty$-categories.
-Although the following sections only will require the fact that every quasi-category can be presented by the localization of an Eilenberg-Zilber Reedy category, proving the stronger condition of posetality only requires about as much work as the Eilenberg-Zilber Reedy condition itself.\\
+Mike Shulman noted in \cite[Lemma 0.2]{shulmannote} that every quasi-category can be presented by the localization of a direct -- in other words, well-founded -- poset.\footnote{Shulman in fact argues for a presentation by inverse posets.
+But since localization commutes with taking opposite categories, this amounts to the same statement.} Since the note is unpublished, in this section we present a slightly stronger variation of his observation (with an accordingly slightly different proof) and discuss the resulting presentations of associated presheaf $(\infty,1)$-categories.
+Although the following sections only will require the fact that every $(\infty,1)$-category can be presented by the localization of an Eilenberg-Zilber category (\cite{bmezcat}), proving the stronger condition of posetality only requires about as much work as the Eilenberg-Zilber condition itself.\\

 Recall the following constructions and notation from \cite{bkrelcat}.
 A \emph{relative category} is a pair $(\mathbb{C},V)$ such that $\mathbb{C}$ is a category and $V$ is a subcategory of $\mathbb{C}$.
 A \emph{relative functor} $F\colon(\mathbb{C},V)\rightarrow(\mathbb{D},W)$ is a functor $F\colon\mathbb{C}\rightarrow\mathbb{D}$ of categories such that $F[V]\subseteq W$.
 The relative functor $F$ is a \emph{relative inclusion} if its underlying functor of categories is an inclusion and $V=W\cap\mathbb{C}$.
 The category of small relative categories and relative functors is denoted by RelCat.